HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 - The `title` field is a mandatory field that provides a short, descriptive title of the document.

 - The `type` field is a mandatory field that contains the document type.
-For example, DAM Asset, DAM Collection, com.ibm.workplace.wcm.api.Content, com.ibm.workplace.wcm.api.SiteArea.
+For example electronic-item,pdf,doc,txt,etc.

 - The `description` field contains a longer description or preview text that might not be available for all types of documents stored.

-- The `tags` field is a common field for every type of document and array of strings.
+- The `tags` field is a common field for every type of document and array of strings.It could we anything such as tag-one,tag-two,etc.If there is no appropriate field, leave it an empty string.

 - The `dataUri` field contains the URL used to retrieve the binary file for text extraction.
 This field can be empty.